-Back to Sleep & Infant Development
+Back to Sleep & Infant Development | From a Pediatric OT & Mom of 2

-Have you ever considered that your infant’s sleeping position has more of an impact on their development than you realize???
+Have you ever considered that your infant’s sleeping position has more of an impact on their development than you realize?

 Infant development is a constantly evolving subject, as are many, due to the increase in consumerism, changes in world views, and new research studies to improve the health and safety of infants.